 Management has assessed the effectiveness of the Company's internal control over financial reporting as of December 31, 2021.
-In making this assessment, management used the criteria set forth by COSO in the Internal Control - Integrated Framework (2013).
-Based on that assessment, management concluded that as of December 31, 2021, the Company's internal control over financial reporting was effective.
+In making this assessment, management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") in the Internal Control - Integrated Framework (2013).